fouadalabady/admin.osint/README.md

 | `NEXTAUTH_URL` | Base URL for NextAuth |
 | `NEXTAUTH_SECRET` | Secret for NextAuth |

-See `.env.example` for a complete list.
+For a complete list and setup instructions, see the [Environment Variables Documentation](docs/environment-variables.md).

 ## Contributing